 Never in a million years did I think that OCD would attack my relationship.
-As if it’s not already challenging enough living with obsessive compulsive disorder and questioning my every move on a day-to-day basis, questioning my relationship has truly been the ultimate challenge.
+As if it’s not already challenging enough to live with obsessive-compulsive disorder and question my every move on a day-to-day basis, questioning my relationship has truly been the ultimate challenge.

 What is ROCD?

 ROCD stands for relationship OCD, a subset of obsessive-compulsive disorder (OCD) where sufferers are filled with doubts about their relationship.

 Doubts include the person’s love for their partner, whether or not they’re attracted to their partner, and what their level of compatibility is with their partner.

 Anyone who has been in a serious relationship may have experienced doubts and fluctuations in their feelings, which is natural.
 However, people with ROCD experience doubts that are far more than typical.
 A person with ROCD will usually think that these doubts indicate that there’s something terribly wrong with the relationship.